Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Sample-to-Population Estimation

 \subsection{Sampling from Hypergraphs}

 To sample from a hypergraph, one can adapt sampling designs for graphs \citep[e.g.,][Section 5.2]{Ko17,ScKrBu17} to hypergraphs.
-At least two broad classes of sampling designs can be distinguished: \bi \item {\bf Direct sampling} generates a probability sample of hyperedges $e \in \mathscr{E}$, which may be stratified according to the size $|e|$ of hyperedges $e$ and according to whether $Z_e = 0$ (hyperedge $e$ does not exist) or $Z_e = 1$ (hyperedge $e$ exists). \item {\bf Indirect sampling} first generates a probability sample of units $i \in \mathscr{V}$ and then collects data on hyperedges of sampled units, and those connected to them.
-Examples are ego-centric sampling and link-tracing adapted to hypergraphs. \ei
+At least two broad classes of sampling designs can be distinguished: \bi \item {\bf Indirect sampling} generates a probability sample of hyperedges $e \in \mathscr{E}$ by first generating a probability sample of units $i \in \mathscr{V}$ and then collecting data on hyperedges of sampled units and those connected to them.
+Examples are ego-centric sampling and link-tracing adapted to hypergraphs. \item {\bf Direct sampling} generates a probability sample of hyperedges $e \in \mathscr{E}$, where the sample inclusion probabilities of hyperedges $e$ may depend on the size $|e|$, status $Z_e \in \{0,\, 1\}$, and observed attributes of hyperedges $e$. \ei While either direct or indirect sampling can be used, indirect sampling is less convenient than direct sampling for the purpose of statistical learning, for two reasons.
+First, sample loss functions based on Horvitz-Thompson estimators require the sample inclusion probabilities of hyperedges, which are more involved when sampling is indirect rather than direct.
+Second, indirect sampling is less developed for hyperedges than graphs \citep{luo2024}.